The World Cup Groups Are Laughably Uneven, And It's Proof That FIFA's System Is Broken

 Some observations:

-1. Based on Nate Silver’s Soccer Power Index ranking system (via ESPNFC’s World Cup preview), the third-best team in groups B (the Netherlands) and D (Italy) would be the best team in Group H.
+1. Based on Nate Silver’s Soccer Percentage Index ranking system, the third-best team in Group B (the Netherlands) would be the best team in Group H.

 2. Mexico, which needed a last-second miracle to finish fourth in CONCACAF qualifying, is the second-best team in its group.
 The United States, which finished first in CONCACAF qualifying, is the third-best team in its group.

-Here are the groups, ranked from strongest to weakest based on average SPI ranking (via ESPNFC’s World Cup preview):
+Here are the groups, ranked from strongest to weakest based on average SPI ranking:

 Here’s the average ranking of the top-three teams in each group based on SPI: